FAQs

 Sustainability

 Nowadays, most of Tubex tubes are made from polypropylene, which stays in situ during the service life and can be removed in its entirity to be recycled leaving no trace or contamination.
-We just launch the Tubex Collection and Recycle programme to to offer a simple and effective solution to close the loop and ensure responsible disposal is within reach for everyone.
-Already, our standard tree shelters contain up to 30% of recycled content and our netting solutions contain up to 85%, our goal is that by the end of 2022 our tree shelters will be manufactured 100% out of recycled plastic.
+We have just launched the Tubex Collection and Recycle programme to offer a simple and effective solution to close the loop and ensure responsible disposal is within reach for everyone.
+Already, our standard tree shelters contain up to 30% of recycled content and our netting solutions contain up to 85%.
+Choosing the right tree protection for each location means the most sustainable option wont be the same for every scenario.
+Each material choice has wider impacts and it’s important to remember biodegradable shelters are not a magic solution.

 Tubex Collection & Recycling Programme